kyma-project/api-gateway/docs/user/troubleshooting-guides/03-40-api-rule-troubleshooting.md

 httpbin   ERROR    httpbin.xxx.shoot.canary.k8s-hana.ondemand.com
 ```

 The error may result in an inconsistent state of the APIRule resource in which Ory CR, Istio CR, or both are missing.
-Your service then cannot be properly exposed.
+Your Service then cannot be properly exposed.
 To check the error message of the APIRule resource, run:

 ```bash